-After a car crash prematurely ended his career at the age of 31, Chris Coleman moved into management with Fulham in 2003.
+After a car crash prematurely ended his playing career at the age of 31, Chris Coleman moved into a coaching career with Fulham in 2002.

-A fine first season resulted in Fulham finishing third but after selling a lot of their best players the team struggled and Coleman was sacked in 2007.
+A fine first season saw Fulham finishing in ninth place but after selling a lot of their best players over the coming years including the likes of Edwin van der Sar and Louis Saha, the team struggled and Coleman was sacked in 2007.

 After brief spells with Real Sociedad and Coventry City, Coleman started a media career in television as a co-commentator for ITV.